AdobeDocs/dynamic-media-classic.en/help/using/configuring-analytics-reports.md

 ### Adobe Dynamic Media Classic variables {#scene-variables}

 For each viewer event on the Adobe Analytics Configuration screen, choose an Adobe Analytics variable and an *Adobe Dynamic Media Classic variable*.
-Adobe Dynamic Media Classic variables represent data that you can obtain for a report.
+Adobe Dynamic Media Classic variables specify data that you can obtain for a report.
 For example, the `searchTerm` variable lists keywords used in eCatalog searches.

 The following table describes Adobe Dynamic Media Classic variables: